bmwynne/sam4l/README.md

 -------------
 1. gcc-arm-none-eabi to cross compile x86 architechture to the arm cortex-m4 used by the Sam4l.

-⋅⋅*I reccomend using Homebrew on OS X.
+*   I reccomend using Homebrew on OS X.
-⋅⋅* $> brew cask install gcc-arm-embedded
+*    $> brew cask install gcc-arm-embedded

 2. To flash the target built binary onto the device, in this case I will list a program called OpenOCD which uses the debug port of the Sam4l.

-⋅⋅* Like arm-none-eabi, I reccomend using brew...
+*    Like arm-none-eabi, I reccomend using brew...
-⋅⋅* $>brew install openocd
+*    $>brew install openocd

 Programming